slak44/chrome-new-tab/README.md

 - `global`: matches any view

 #### List of hooks for executing JS
-Each of these scripts recieves a plugin api object called `api`.
+Any of these can access a plugin api object called `api`.
-- `main`: after load of the main page.
-Executed after dependencies and globals
+- `main`: runs on the main view
-- `settings`: after load of the extension's options page.
-Executed after dependencies and globals
+- `settings`: runs on the settings view
-- `global`: matches any view, runs after dependencies are executed
+- `global`: runs on any view, but before the view-specific hook
 - `init`: is executed only on plugin install/update

+#### Plugin `api` object
+- `api.setting(settingName)`: get value of specified setting, or its default if it's unset
+- `api.insertStyle(css)`: insert the given css string into an inline style element
+- `api.registerAction(displayName, actionPathname, handler)`: register a handler for a custom button action.
+Run this in the `global` hook
+- `api.insertView(htmlElement, order, alignment)`: (only in the `main` hook) insert a view to the default activity. `alignment` can be `left`, `center` or `right`. `order` is the order within each alignment, and it maps to the css property `order`
+- `api.pushActivity(activityName, htmlElement)`: (only in the `main` hook) navigate to another activity.
+When called, the current activity's element will be hidden, the given element will be shown, the `activityName` will replace the tab title and navbar title, and a button to navigate back appears in the navbar
+- `api.popActivity()`: (only in the `main` hook) hide current activity, and show previous one.
+If the default activity is shown, this function is a no-op

-#### Plugin `package.json` format:
+#### Plugin `package.json` format
 This file is used by `npm` and by the bundler.
 Paths are relative to the `package.json`'s directory.
 ```
   {